UMass-Rescue/DeepFakeDetector/video_detector/app_info.md

   - No false positives
   - 100% accuracy

+## Inference Times
+- Processes 1 second of video in approximately 10 seconds on an M1 Mac CPU.
+Dependent on frame-rate.

 # Instructions to Generate Metrics

 1. **Dataset**: You need one of the following datasets: